bdjohnson529/bdjohnson529.github.io/tutorials/software-development/postgres.md

 # Edit Authentication Config File
 The authentication config file is located at `/etc/postgresql/10/main/pg_hba.conf`, or a similar location.
-Change the authenticationm method from `peer` to `trust`.
+Change the authentication method from `peer` to `trust`.
 Specifically, I changed these two lines
 ```bash
 local   all             postgres                                peer
 local   all             all                                     peer